WHAT IS LUNG CANCER?

-- If you smoke, quit.
-It’s not easy to stop smoking, but your health-care team can help by prescribing medication as well as referring you to local classes and support groups to help you stop smoking.
+If you smoke, quit.
+It’s not easy to stop smoking.
+Your healthcare team can prescribe medication.
+They can refer you to local classes and support groups.
 Quitting smoking will keep you healthier.

-- Get plenty of rest.Getting enough rest reduces stress, increases feelings of well-being, and may strengthen your immune system (the body’s natural ability to fight disease).
-Many people find cancer treatment exhausting.
+Get plenty of rest.
+It reduces stress, increases feelings of wellbeing, and may strengthen your immune system (the body’s natural ability to fight disease).
+Many find cancer treatment exhausting.
 You may feel wiped out after chemotherapy or radiation.
-Listen to your body and rest when you feel tired.
-It’s okay to be active when you feel good, but healing takes time and energy.
+Listen to your body.
+Rest when you feel tired.
+It’s okay to be active when you feel good.
+Healing takes time and energy.